Korean Bell of Friendship

-The Korean Bell of Friendship, located in the city of San Pedro, West of Long Beach, is a beautiful and unique structure that celebrates the friendship between the Republic of Korea and the American people.
-It is located in Angels Gate Park and is set out in the middle of a grass field that overlooks the ocean.
+The Korean Bell of Friendship, located in the city of San Pedro, west of Long Beach, is a beautiful and unique structure that celebrates the friendship between the Republic of Korea and the American people.
+It is located in Angels Gate Park and is set out in the middle of a grassy field that overlooks the ocean.

-The bell itself has a large wooden log that hangs next to it and is used on the five times a year it is rang.
-These days are New Year’s Eve, Korean American Day (January 13), Independence Day (Fourth of July), Korean Liberation Day (August 15) and every September in celebration of Constitution Week.
+The bell has a large wooden log that hangs next to it and is used on the five times a year it rings.
+These days are New Year’s Eve, Korean American Day (January 13), Independence Day (Fourth of July), Korean Liberation Day (August 15), and every September in celebration of Constitution Week.

-While not something I would go just to San Pedro to see, it really is a good stop if you are in the area.
-It has such a beautiful location and is an amazing work of art, with history that goes with it.
-I enjoyed my time here and I am sure I will stop by again if I am in the area.
-Get directions below and make sure to leave a comment.
+While not something I would go just to San Pedro to see, it is a good stop if you are in the area.
+It has such a beautiful location and is a fantastic work of art, with history that goes with it.
+I enjoyed my time here, and I am sure I will stop by again if I am in the area.